 Homeschooling is a marathon, not a sprint.
 It requires perseverance, determination, and strength if we’re going to see it through.
 While not everyone intends to homeschool straight through high school, most of us at least want to have the choice.
 Therefore, we have to avoid burnout and other homeschooling pitfalls, such as overwhelming rivalries between our children.
 There are several reasons why sibling fights can derail your homeschool:

-- It’s exhausting: Sibling fighting is exhausting for everyone.
-Sometimes when I get caught in the middle of a sibling dispute, I feel like a heavy rock on the edge of a beach, being gradually worn down to sand by the battering waves.
+Sibling fighting is exhausting for everyone.
+Sometimes, when I get caught in the middle of a sibling dispute, I feel like a heavy rock on the edge of a beach, being gradually worn down to sand by the battering waves.
 I can’t imagine my kids feel any better about it.
 We need energy and strength if we’re going to homeschool successfully, and constant arguments drain these away from all of us.

-- It kills productivity: It’s really hard to get anything done when your children are fighting all the time.
+It’s really hard to get anything done when your children are fighting all the time.
 Everything leads to an argument.
-Why do you get to sit beside mom during history?
+Why do you get to sit beside Mom during history?
 Why are your clothes on my side of the floor?
 Why do I have to listen to her read?
 It takes hours to get through what should take forty-five minutes.

-- It takes the joy out of being together: One of the main reasons we started homeschooling was that we wanted to spend more time together as a family.
-We missed our kids when they went to daycare and it seemed like they were growing up so quickly.
+One of the main reasons we started homeschooling was that we wanted to spend more time together as a family.
+We missed our kids when they went to daycare, and it seemed like they were growing up so quickly.
 We were eager to maximize their childhood and give them a chance to grow closer to us and to each other.
 But their fighting was stealing the joy of our time together.
 At the height of their fighting, we all desperately craved a break from each other.